European Committee for Standardization (CEN) - Explained

 The European Committee for Standardization (CEN) is an international organization of 34 European countries.
 The CEN is aimed at accelerating and fostering European economies in global markets by providing infrastructure for trade and sets of standardization.

-A Little More on What is the European Committeee for Standardization
+What does the European Committeee for Standardization Do?

 The CEN was established in 1961 to introduce European Standards (ENs) to strengthen their internal economies and enable them to produce goods and services capable of competing in international markets.
 Now, the CEN is recognized by the European Union as a European body for setting standards for European goods and services.
 Besides the CEN, there are other institutions which are officially recognized by European Union for setting European standards.
 These include the European Committee for Electro-technical Standardization (CENELESC) and the European Telecommunication Standards Institute (ETSI).